 Coats and outdoor clothing

 Coats and outdoor clothing, including scarves and gloves and Wellington boots or similar, must be stored in allocated lockers and must not be worn in school.

 Make up, nail varnish and jewellery should be discreet and appropriate for a formal environment.
-A discreet nose piercing is permitted.
-Ears should have no more than two piercings in the lobe of each ear only.
+Discreet piercings are permitted.

 Headwear and hats should not be worn in school (except for parentally confirmed religious or medical reasons).
 Hair should be of natural colour and appearance and kept well groomed.